 A properly fitting boot should allow a finger between the back of the boot and your heel.
 If this fails then the boot is too small.
 Likewise, if you tie the laces and they bulge out, it is an indication of small boots.

 There ought to be about an inch of wiggle allowance at the front of the boot.
-To add on that, the toes should not slip of make contact with the boot’s front as you walk.
+To add to that, the toes should not slip or make contact with the boot’s front as you walk.

 One of the ways to widen your hiking boots is to moisten tight spots with alcohol.
 Thereafter, try walking in them for a while so as to allow the alcohol to stretch the material.
 Another trick is to use a hairdryer.